Leise Maersk (1921): Early career

 The ship's first captain was C Thygesen.

 Armenia aid

 In 1922, the ship bought donated relief goods for Armenians from New York to Constantinople, including an entire ambulance train, 11 tractors, four trucks and various farm machinery and implements.

 Maersk Line service

 The Maersk Line was established in Maersk's New York office as an agreement was make with the Ford Motor Company to transport car parts from North American factories to assembly plants in Japan.
-As a result, starting on 12 July 1928 Leise Maersk made a voyage from Baltimore to New York and Savannah before passing through the Panama canal after which the ship called at San Pedro and Los Angeles.
-She then crossed the pacific, arriving in Yokohama on 10 September before continuing to Manila and Iloilo.
+As a result, starting on 12 July 1928 Leise Maersk made a voyage from Baltimore to New York and Savannah before passing through the Panama Canal after which the ship called at San Pedro and Los Angeles.
+She then crossed the Pacific Ocean, arriving at Yokohama on 10 September before continuing to Manila and Iloilo.